Funduscopy; Funduscopic exam

 - High blood pressure

-- Loss of sharp vision due to age-related macular degeneration
+- Loss of sharp, central vision due to age-related macular degeneration

 - Melanoma of the eye

 - Retinal detachment (separation of the retina in the back of the eye from its supporting layers)

 Ophthalmoscopy is considered to be 90% to 95% accurate.
 It can detect the early stages and effects of many serious diseases.
 For conditions that cannot be detected by ophthalmoscopy, there are other techniques and devices that may be helpful.

 If you receive drops to dilate your eyes for the ophthalmoscopy, your vision will be blurred.

 - Wear sunglasses to protect your eyes from sunlight, which can damage your eyes.